 Most are familiar with the story of Abraham and Issac.
 God tells Abraham to go up a mountain and sacrifice his son, but at the last minute, he stops him (Genesis 22).
 Most read this story as God testing Abraham’s faith, but it is actually much more than just that.
 If you look closely, you can notice some interesting things about the story.

-So when Abraham heard God tell him to go sacrifice his son, this was no surprise to him.
+When Abraham heard God tell him to go sacrifice his son, this was no surprise.
 He expected it.
-But instead God stays his hand.
+But instead, God stays his hand.
 That is the whole point of the story: God is putting an end to the ritual of child sacrifice (Leviticus 18:21, 20:3; Deuteronomy 12:30-31, 18:10).
-Human sacrifice was the norm worldwide but God was revealing that he is different from other gods.
+Human sacrifice was the norm worldwide, but God was revealing that he is different from other gods.
 This was God’s first step in taking mankind away from sacrifices: moving from human to at least animal.

 Since God must relate to people where they are at in order to gradually lead them forward, just as a missionary must do when going to pagan cultures, it seems that God accepted this barbaric practice as an accommodation to his fallen, culturally conditioned people.
 In fact, one passage in Leviticus indicates that God commanded animal sacrifices as a way of helping his people to stop worshiping demons (Leviticus 17:7).